 Trader Vic’s

-Travelers looking to experience a bit of international cuisine during their stay should consider booking a table at Trader Vic’s.
-Their exotic Polynesian ambiance makes for an ideal atmosphere to enjoy some of the city’s very best South Pacific-inspired cocktails and dishes.
+Travelers looking to experience a international cuisine during their stay should book a table at Trader Vic’s.
+The Polynesian ambience is an ideal atmosphere to enjoy their South Pacific-inspired cocktails and dishes.

 La Grotta Ristorante Italiano